7 Highlights in Riversdale

 Address: N2, Riversdale | Phone: 028 713 1178 | Website: https://www.baleiawines.com/la-bella

 Browse through Caboodels

 Caboodels is a highly sought-after gift and furniture store; offering locals and tourist alike interesting and unique gift items to take back home.
-If you like this sort of thing, you’ll find yourself spending hours going through all the fascinating items like I did.
+If you like this sort of thing, you’ll find yourself spending hours going through all the fascinating items as I did.

 Address: N2 Highway just outside Riversdale | Phone: 028 713 2055

-Riversdale may be situated along the highway but if you’re looking to explore a town that offer many activities, I suggest spending a day or two for a family-filled day.
+Riversdale may be situated along the highway but if you’re looking to explore a town that offers many activities, I suggest spending a day or two for a family-filled day.
 There were so many places to still visit but as usual, the time got the better of us.
 Maybe it’s the perfect excuse to plan another trip to the Sleeping Beauty town.

 How to get there: The drive is approximately three hours from Cape Town along the N2 highway.